RasmussenLab/vamb/README.md

 ### Installing by compiling the Cython yourself

-If you can't/don't want to use pip, you can do it the hard way: Get the most recent versions of the Python packages `cython`, `numpy`, `torch` and `pysam`.
+If you can't/don't want to use pip/Conda, you can do it the hard way: Get the most recent versions of the Python packages `cython`, `numpy`, `torch` and `pysam`.
 Compile `src/_vambtools.pyx`, (see `src/build_vambtools.py`) then move the resulting binary to the inner of the two `vamb` directories.
 Check if it works by importing `vamb` in a Python session.

 # Running